 The Current Good Manufacturing Practice, Hazard Analysis, and Risk-based Preventive Controls for Human Food regulation (referred to as the Preventive Controls for Human Food regulation) is intended to ensure safe manufacturing/processing, packing and holding of food products for human consumption in the United States.
 The regulation requires that certain activities must be completed by a “preventive controls qualified individual” who has “successfully completed training in the development and application of risk-based preventive controls.”
-This course developed by the FSPCA is the “standardized curriculum” recognized by FDA; successfully completing this course is one way to meet the requirements for a “preventive controls qualified individual.”
+The PCQI is responsible for oversight of the written food safety plan at their respective dairy processing facility.

-- Overview of current Good Manufacturing Practices
+- Strong understanding of Prerequisite Programs and Good Manufacturing Practices

 Continuing Education Credits